10XGenomics/loupeR/README.md

 loupeR::setup()
 ```

+### Automated installation and execution

+If you are interested in automating LoupeR installation and execution (and are blocked by interactive license acceptance), please write to [support@10xgenomics.com](mailto:support@10xgenomics.com) for further assistance.

 ## Loupe Browser Compatibility

 With new versions of the Loupe Browser, new version of LoupeR need to be released.
 The table below shows version requirements between the two.